 Q. Do I need to bring anything with me to my eye appointment?

-A. Please bring your current insurance card and a list of current medications including dosages.
+A. Please bring your current insurance card, a photo ID, and a list of current medications including dosages.
 You should also bring your current glasses or contacts.
 If you wear contacts, please also bring your contact lens boxes or prescription with you.

 Q. How often should my family get our eyes checked?